dann-lam/practice-for-week-10-sql-1-long-practice/README.md

-# Long Practice: Basic SQL
+l# Long Practice: Basic SQL

 In this long practice, you will be executing SQL commands in SQLite3.